Gravity from equilibrium thermodynamics of stretched light cones: Geometrical setting

+To proceed, we first need to understand the curved spacetime construction of velocity $u^\mu$.
+Using the Riemann normal coordinate system, we can easily introduce the flat spacetime velocity $u^\mu_f$ given by equation~\eqref{uflat} in any regular point $p$ of a generic curved spacetime\footnote{The introduction of $u^\mu_f$ in a curved spacetime does not depend on using the Riemann normal coordinates in any way, they just make its construction particularly convenient.}.
+However, due to curvature-dependent corrections to the metric (captured by equation~\eqref{RNC}) $u^\mu_f$ only satisfy the normalization condition $g_{\mu\nu}u^\mu_fu^\nu_f=-1$, directly in $p$, and not in its vicinity.
+The total velocity $u^{\mu}$ must then also include curvature-dependent corrections.
+Therefore, we define it as follows

-where $u^\mu_f$ is the flat contribution already defined in equation (\ref{uflat}), and $u^\mu_c$ is an unknown curved contribution that vanishes in flat spacetime.
+where $u^\mu_f$ is the flat contribution, and $u^\mu_c$ is an unknown curved contribution that vanishes in flat spacetime.
 We need to define $u^\mu_c$ in a way that keeps the complete velocity field in equation~\eqref{vel}, normalized to $g_{\mu\nu}u^{\mu}u^{\nu}=-1$.
 Since we are only interested in studying the congruence generated by $u^{\mu}$ for small values of $t$, we can conveniently expand $u^{\mu}$ in powers of $t/\alpha\le\epsilon/\alpha\ll1$, keeping up to second order terms, i.e.:

 where we separate each component according to~\eqref{vel} as $u^\mu_n=u_{nc}^\mu+u_{nf}^\mu$ with $n=0,1,2$.
 For the acceleration we keep the expansion up to the first power in time (as it is defined with derivatives of the velocity, and $\mathcal{O}(t^2/\alpha^2)$ terms depend on $\mathcal{O}(t^3/\alpha^3)$ contributions from the velocity) as